open-rmf/free_fleet/README.md

 * Failing to start `free_fleet_adapter` due to missing API in `rmf_fleet_adapter_python`?
 This may be due to using outdated `rmf_fleet_adapter_python` released binaries, either perform a `sudo apt update && sudo apt upgrade`, or build RMF from source following the [official guide](https://github.com/open-rmf/rmf).

 * Simulations don't seem to work properly anymore?
 Try `ros2 deamon stop`, `ros2 daemon start`, or explicitly kill the `ros` and `gazebo` processes, or restart your machine.
 It's been noticed that if the ROS 2 or gazebo process are not terminated properly (happens rarely), the network traffic between the simulation robots and the fleet adapter get affected.

 ## TODOs

-* multiple tb3 sim, prefix argument
 * hardware testing
+* attempt to optimize tf messages (not all are needed)
 * ROS 1 nav support
 * map switching support
 * update to use zenoh 1.0